 6 Best Branding Books for Entrepreneurs

-As an entrepreneur, your business is a direct result of your passion, drive and initiative.
-With such high stakes, the pressure to build a brand-centric organization and create a meaningful narrative has never been more important.
+As an entrepreneur, your business directly results from your passion, drive, and initiative.
+With such high stakes, the pressure to build a brand-centric organization and create a meaningful narrative has never been more critical.

 How do you discover your purpose?
-How do you define a strategy, and articulate the most meaningful and motivational aspects of your brand?
+How do you define a strategy and articulate your brand’s most meaningful and motivational aspects?
 How do you pull it all together for a comprehensive brand experience?

-To help navigate the potential resource minefield, I want to share with you my 6 best branding books for entrepreneurs in 2015.
+To help navigate the potential resource minefield, I want to share my six best branding books for entrepreneurs.

-They are some of the richest and deepest reads on brand development and include topics ranging from brand positioning, naming and design to culture and leadership.
-The selections are meant to inspire while others should be used for reference.
+They are some of the richest and deepest reads on brand development, including topics ranging from brand positioning, naming, and design to culture and leadership.
+The selections are meant to inspire and be used for reference.

 All of these books hold an aspect of brand building at their core and are go-to references for Motto.

-When it comes to naming your brand, you might go with the first thing that pops into your head.
+When naming your brand, you might go with the first thing that pops into your head.
 But we’d advise you to read this book before doing that.
-Naming is one of the most difficult and crucial elements to brand development.
+Naming is one of the most challenging and crucial elements of brand development.

 A good name makes you SMILE because it’s: Suggestive – evokes a positive brand experience; Meaningful – your customers “get it”; uses Imagery – visually evocative to aid in memory; has Legs – lends itself to a theme for extended mileage, and is Emotional – resonates with your audience.

-“People share more than 16,000 words per day and every hour there are more than 100 million conversations about brands.”
+“People share more than 16,000 words daily, and every hour, there are more than 100 million conversations about brands.”

-In his book ‘Contagious’, Jonah Berger offers some incredibly powerful research that goes a long way to helping find an answer.
-One of the key takeaways is that the more powerful and emotive the story, the more shareable the experience.
+In his book ‘Contagious,” Jonah Berger offers some compelling research that goes a long way to helping find an answer.
+One of the key takeaways is that the more powerful and dynamic the story, the more shareable the experience.

-Rather than harping on features or facts, we need to focus on feelings; the underlying emotions that motivate people to action
+Rather than harping on features or facts, he suggests focusing on feelings, the underlying emotions that motivate people to action.

 “Brand identity is tangible and appeals to the senses.
-You can see it, touch it, hold it, hear it, watch it move.
-Brand identity fuels recognition, amplifies differentiation, and makes big ideas and meaning accessible.
+You can see, touch, hold, hear, and watch it move.
+Brand identity fuels recognition amplifies differentiation, and makes big ideas and meaning accessible.
 Brand identity takes disparate elements and unifies them into whole systems.”

-‘Designing Brand Identity’ is an extensive reference guide covering everything from the basics to in-depth processes with real examples and a whole host of best practices.
+‘Designing Brand Identity‘ is an extensive reference guide covering everything from the basics to in-depth processes with real examples and a wost of best practices.

-If you’ve wrestled with creating a strong brand identity, chances are this book will be able to point you in the right direction and help you create a unified brand.
+If you’ve wrestled with creating a solid brand identity, chances are this book will be able to point you in the right direction and help you create a unified brand.

-‘Onward’ is the telling of how Starbucks’ Chairman and President Howard Schultz returned to the company as CEO, believing that the company had lost it’s way, and with the aim of returning the brand to it’s core values.
+‘Onward‘ tells how Starbucks’ Chairman and President Howard Schultz returned to the company as CEO, believing it had lost its way and needed to replace the brand with its core values.

-Schultz story is a powerful and inspiring one, with some very real lessons when it comes to leadership.
-Brand actions should be consistent and straying from the core values later in business can have a hugely detrimental effect.
+Schultz’s story is a powerful and inspiring one, with some authentic lessons when it comes to leadership.
+Brand actions should be consistent; straying from the core values later in business can have a hugely detrimental effect.

-Discovering your brand’s purpose, beliefs, vision, values, culture, and personality are fundamental steps when creating more meaningful brand experiences.
+Discovering your brand’s purpose, beliefs, vision, values, culture, and personality are fundamental to creating more meaningful brand experiences.

-‘The Culture Engine’ offers step-by-step guidance into defining an organization’s culture to increase morale, performance and engagement.
-Edmonds guide helps instruct organizations on how to strategically plan a culture by creating an organizational constitution.
+‘The Culture Engine’ offers step-by-step guidance into defining an organization’s culture to increase morale, performance, and engagement.
+Edmonds’s guide helps organizations strategically plan culture by creating an organizational constitution.

-Edmonds suggests that in order for a company to succeed and reach it’s potential, the company culture, values and the organizational constitution must be a true reflection of each and every member of the team.
+Edmonds suggests that for a company to succeed and reach its potential, its culture, values, and organizational constitution must reflect every team member.

 “Make workplace inspiration – the employee experience – as important as performance and profits.”

-I’ve tried to cover everything from how to figure out your brand story to creating a valuable culture for teams and clients, so I hope you find useful and innovative ways to implement some of these ideas.
-If you have any more examples of great books, or other resources that have influenced your approach, I’d love to hear them in the comments.
+I’ve covered everything from uncovering your brand story to creating a valuable culture for teams and clients.
+I hope you find helpful and innovative ways to implement some of these ideas.
+If you have more examples of great books or other resources that have influenced your approach, I’d love to hear them in the comments.